25cst/xdsim-docs/core/schem/type.md

 /// reconstructs self from a byte vector,
-/// but the byte vector represents an older version of self pub fn deserialize_upgrade(bytes: Vec<u8>, from_version: (u16, u16)) -> Option<Result<Self, String>>;
+/// but the byte vector represents an older version of self
+/// return none if conversion from version is not supported pub fn deserialize_upgrade(bytes: Vec<u8>, from_version: (u16, u16)) -> Option<Result<Self, String>>;
 ```